Printed Circuit Boards (PCB)

 - Rigid bare PCBs.

-- Standard PCB specialization.
+- Standard PCB specialisation.

-- With either 2 or multiple layers.
+- With either 2 or more layers.

 This study exludes: